 Dried soups became an essential part of store-cupboard cookery in the 1950s.
-Unilever’s Continental brand was Maggi’s principle competitor.
+Unilever’s Continental brand was Maggi’s principal competitor.
 Their French Onion Soup was most famously used to make the ubiquitous French Onion Dip, while the chicken noodle variety contributed to quasi-Chinese dishes.
 French Onion Dip was popular for ’50s drinks parties as it only had two essential ingredients (both of which were likely to be on hand) and took just a few minutes to make.
 The recipe was as follows:

 1/2 lb pack of Philadelphia cream cheese (250g in today’s metric world)

-Packet of Continental French Onion Soup
+Packet of French Onion Soup mix

 Have the cheese at room temperature for easy mixing.